 In manual operation the circulation pump can be switched on and off with the "Enter" key or with "P".
 What is important is that after filling up with liquid, the pump is primed in manual operation, so that it operates at full output and that it does not run dry and become damaged.
 This is done by switching the pump on and off several times once it is filled with water (until no more bubbles are expelled).
-(In automated operation this is done automatically).
-During brewing and in manual operation the pump switches off as a protective measure at a temperature of over 88°C of its own accord and only comes back on at 86°C. The rotational speed and thus the output of the pump can be regulated by the rotating knob on the control panel.
-The optimum circulating pressure when brewing is just below 0.2 bar (can be read off on the manometer on the front of the pump during the mashing process).
-The pressure of 0.2 bar should not be greatly exceeded to avoid overpressure in the malt pipe.
-The pump output is restricted to approx. 0.25 bar.
+In automated operation this is done automatically.
+During brewing and in manual operation the pump switches off as a protective measure at a temperature of over 88° C of its own accord and only comes back on at 86° C. The rotational speed and thus the output of the pump can be regulated by the rotating knob on the control system.
+The optimum circulating pressure when brewing is just below 0.15 bar (which can be read off on the pressure gauge on the pump at the front during the mashing process).
+The pressure of 0.15 bar should not be greatly exceeded to avoid overpressure in the malt pipe.
+The pump output is restricted to approx. 0.2 bar.

-11.4 Note on the container lid.
+11.4 Notes on the container lid.